Visit Yosemite National Park, California

 We’ve selected a range of accommodation options for when you visit Yosemite National Park.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Hugging the banks of the rugged Merced River, Yosemite View Lodge lies just a few kilometres away from the west entrance to Yosemite National Park, providing a great base from which to explore the area's incredible landscape.
+Hugging the banks of the rugged Merced River, Yosemite View Lodge lies just a few kilometers away from the west entrance to Yosemite National Park, providing a great base from which to explore the area's incredible landscape.

 Located at the South Entrance of Yosemite National Park, Tenaya Lodge combines a warm and inviting atmosphere with excellent on site facilities, making it the perfect retreat after a day of exploring the park.